-2. Under the Associated Elastic IP's section click [Associate] next to the VIPs private IP address (10.0.0.22 in this case), if no Elastic IP's are available, use the Allocate New Elastic IP button to add one
+2. Under the Associated Elastic IP's section click [Associate] next to the VIPs private IP address (10.0.0.22 in this case), if no Elastic IP's are available, use the Allocate New Elastic IP button to add one.

 Dual interface layer 7 SNAT mode with TProxy enabled (for transparency) where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported.
-Please refer to example 4 on page 35 instead if you require layer 7 with transparency.
+Please refer to Configuration Example 4 instead if you require layer 7 with transparency.